-In 2010 two researchers from Harvard School of Public Health performed a meta-analysis, which is when researchers analyze a number of studies that have been completed on the same subject.
-In this instance 21 studies including over 347,000 subjects were reviewed to determine what association there was between saturated fat consumption and cardivascular disease.2
+Two researchers from Harvard School of Public Health performed a meta-analysis (which is when researchers analyze a number of studies that have been completed on the same subject).
+In this instance, 21 studies including over 347,000 subjects were reviewed to determine what association there was between saturated fat consumption and cardiovascular disease.2

 - There was no correlation between saturated fat consumption and heart disease.

 - When saturated fats are replaced with carbohydrates, there is an increase in blood triglycerides and a decrease in HDL (“good”) cholesterol.